Volunteer in the Canary Islands, Spain

 We work in cetacean conservation by monitoring and collecting data on whale and dolphin populations as well as other marine species.

-As part of our efforts, we take photographs for identifying, cataloguing and location mapping these marine species.
+As part of our efforts, you’ll assist with photo identification and passive acoustic monitoring of marine animals and determine the source of sounds underwater.
+When not at sea, you’ll perform plastic pollution research and land-based whale and dolphin spotting.
+Become an expert using a DSLR camera, hydrophone, telescope and binoculars as you gain hands-on field experience in Europe’s first Whale Heritage Site.
 All our data is recorded and inputted into various databases.
 This data helps grow our body of knowledge around dolphin and whale conservation so that we can create sustainable solutions for the survival of these marine animals.

 These solutions include recommendations on sustainable tourism practices, fishing regulations, waste management and other guidelines regarding environmental impact.